failmap/failmap/docs/source/topics/development/writing_a_scanner.md

 Document clearly why you are doing things.
 This is hard.

 ## Get Coding
-Failmap is written in Python and uses (wraps) scanners that mostly already exist.
+Web Security Map is written in Python and uses (wraps) scanners that mostly already exist.
 See: scanners_scanning_and_ratings.

 To get you started a dummy scanner is created and various implementations exist.
 The scanners, including the dummy, are visible here:

 ```
-/failmap/scanners/scanner_*.py
+/websecmap/scanners/scanner_*.py
 ```

 Several scanners have been implemented using this pattern.
 For example the DNSSEC scanner.
 Just copy and start